babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 Combine these four sections into one paragraph.
 An abstract needs to be cohesive and short/clear/concise.
 Keep it under 100 words.
 See the abstract description in the rubric.

-Combine these four sections into one paragraph.
-An abstract needs to be cohesive and short/clear/concise.
-Keep it under 100 words.
-See the abstract description in the rubric.

 **Up-to-date abstract:** In the past research, AguaClara project team studied the effect of humic acid, clay and PAC coagulant on flocculation, a predictive model was built as well.
 Based on the result of the model and the study of bonding mechanism, it could be hypothesized that two-stage coagulant addition, namely a separate coagulant addition, would increase the removal efficiency of particles while maintaining the coagulant dosage.
 Briefly speaking, during the first stage, coagulant was added to offset the effect of humic acid in the water, and the second stream of coagulant can aggregate clay, nano-aggregate form in the first stage and a few small particles to form big flocs.
 Last semester, our group designed and fabricated the experimental apparatus which is kept in this semester, and conducted experiment for both one stage and two stage coagulant addition to validate our hypothesis.
 This semester, our group will keep generating experimental data and try to close the debate of one stage versus two stage.

 </div>